Aidar5/nattoeng/docs/source/book/21_jinja2/1_example.rst

 Usage example of Jinja2
 ---------------------------

-In this example, logic is divided into 3 different files (all files are in the 1_example directory):
+In this example, logic is divided into 3 different files (all files are in 1_example directory):

 * router_template.py - template
 * routers_info.yml - this file contains a list of dictionaries (in YAML format) with information about routers for which you need to generate a configuration file